What's in Microsoft.VisualBasic for C# Developers: Part 5 - Hardware

 Clock

-Microsoft.VisualBasic.Devices.Clock is rather pointless it has three properties which match to existing properties we know and love.
+Microsoft.VisualBasic.Devices.Clock is rather pointless—it has three properties matching existing ones:

 Keyboard